 PhD candidates will begin their PhD in Manchester and will then spend at least 12 months in Melbourne.
 The amount of time spent at Manchester and Melbourne will be dependent upon the project and candidates will work with their supervisory team in the first year to set out the structure of the project.

 For recent publications relevant to the project see: Goodwin et al., Nature, 2017, 548, 439; Simpson et al., Nature Commun., 2017, 8, 1; Goodwin et al., J. Am.
 Chem.
 Soc., 2017, 139, 18714.

 Funding and Availability

-This position is funded by The University of Manchester for 3 years from September 2019, covering tuition and stipend.
+This position is funded by The University of Manchester for 3.5 years, covering tuition and stipend.
 It is open to UK/EU citizens only.

-Candidates should have, or be expect to obtain, a first class or upper-second class Masters-equivalent degree, specialising in Chemistry.
-Experience of computational chemistry, especially in wavefunction-based methods, would be advantageous, although training will be provided.
-You should be capable of working under your own initiative and working within a small research team, so excellent communication and organisational skills are also required.
+Candidates should have or expect to obtain a first class or upper-second class degree, specialising in chemistry or physics.
+Experience of EPR spectroscopy or quantum chemistry would be advantageous, although training will be provided.
+You should be capable of working under your own initiative and working with a number of research teams in Manchester and Melbourne, so excellent communication and organisational skills are also required.
 Please submit a cover letter and CV with your application.
 The cover letter should describe your research interests and motivation for the proposed project in a short paragraph.

 Equality and Diversity

 The School is committed to Athena SWAN principles to promote diversity in science; the Department's website documenting activity in this area can be found here.
 The University will actively foster a culture of inclusion and diversity and will seek to achieve true equality of opportunity for all members of its community.